Symmetry and Topological Order

-Our central contention is that in all systems known to harbor TQO (and in new examples), $d$-GLSs are present.
-Old examples include: Quantum Hall systems, $\Z_{2}$ lattice gauge theories, the Toric-code model \cite{kitaev} and other systems.
-In all cases of TQO, we may cast known ``topological" symmetry operators as general low-dimensional $d \le 2$ GLSs (e.g. in the Toric code model, there are $d=1$ symmetry operators spanning toric cycles).
-The presence of these symmetries allows for the existence of freely-propagating decoupled $d$-dimensional topological defects (or instantons in $(d+1)$ dimensions of Euclidean space time) which eradicate local order.
+Our central claim is that in all known systems with TQO, $d$-dimensional Gauge-Like Symmetries are present.
+Old examples include: Fractional Quantum Hall systems, $\Z_{2}$ lattice gauge theories, the toric code model \cite{kitaev}, and others.
+In all cases of TQO, we may express known {\it topological} symmetry operators as general low-dimensional $d \le 2$ Gauge-Like Symmetries (e.g. in the toric code model, there are $d=1$ symmetry operators spanning toric cycles).
+These symmetries allow for freely-propagating decoupled $d$-dimensional topological defects (or instantons in $(d+1)$ dimensions of Euclidean space-time) which eradicate local order.
 These defects enforce TQO.
 We now state a central result:

-{\bf{Theorem.}} {\em When, in a system of finite interaction range and strength which satisfies Eq. (\ref{def.}), all GSs may be linked by discrete $d \le 1$ or by continuous $d \le 2$ GLSs $U \in {\cal{G}_{\it d}}$, then the system displays finite-$T$ {\rm TQO}. }
+{\bf{Theorem.}} {\em Consider a system with interactions of finite range and strength that satisfies Eq. (\ref{def.}).
+If all ground states may be linked by discrete $d \le 1$ or by continuous $d \le 2$-dimensional Gauge-Like Symmetries $U \in {\cal{G}_{\it d}}$, then the system displays finite-$T$ {\rm TQO}. }